Araq/nimedit/docs.rst

                a list of all declarations in the current Nim file.
 CTRL+Space     Open auto-complete.
 F1             Switch between editor and console.
+F3             Goto next editing location.
+Aporia Pro automatically tracks the
+               most recent locations that you edited.
+This feature replaces the common "bookmarks" feature found in other editors.
 F5             Rerun the most recently executed console
                command.
 ==========     =========================================